 Individuals who have Marfan syndrome are advised to avoid contact and competitive sports and isometric exercise like weight lifting and other static forms of exercise.
 They can participate in aerobic exercises like swimming.
 They are also advised to avoid medications such as decongestants and foods that contain caffeine which can lead to chronic increases in blood pressure and stretch the connective tissue in the cardiovascular system.

 Marfan syndrome is inherited in families in an autosomal dominant manner.
 Approximately seventy-five percent of individuals who have Marfan syndrome have a parent who also has the condition (inherited).
 Approximately 25 percent of individuals who have Marfan syndrome, have the condition as a result of a new (de novo) mutation.
-When a parent has Marfan syndrome, each of his or her children has a 50% chance (1 chance in 2) to inherit the FBN1 gene.
+When a parent has Marfan syndrome, each of his or her children has a 50 percent chance (1 chance in 2) to inherit the FBN1 gene.
 While Marfan syndrome is not always inherited, it is always heritable.

 When a child with Marfan syndrome is born to parents who do not show features of the Marfan syndrome, it is likely the child has a new mutation.
 In this family situation, the chance for future siblings (brothers and sisters of the child with Marfan syndrome) to be born with Marfan syndrome is less than 50 percent.
 But the risk is still greater than the general population risk of 1 in 10,000.
 The risk is higher for siblings because there are rare families where a Marfan gene mutation is in some percentage of the germline cells of one of the parents (testes or ovaries).